kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas
+    ## A prudent question is one half of wisdom. - Francis Bacon